michelehobson/SBA319/readme.md

 *** EXECUTING THE PROGRAM
-1. You have the choice of creating a .env file and entering your MongoDb connection string in that file, or hardcoding it into the two mongoose.connect strings.
+1. You have the choice of creating a .env file and entering your MongoDb connection string in that file, or hardcoding it into the two mongoose.connect statements.
+Also, you can name the database anything you like or leave it blank.
+I think test will default in strings.
 The first is located in the seed.js file, and the second is located in index.js
 2. Change to the associated directory
 4. Type: node